-Buchan and Aiken (2008) state that there is no one "magic bullet" to solve a nursing shortage, however, evidence indicates there is a core set of issues that policy writers should address to make the best impact of any intervention on the shortage.
-The effectiveness of any human resource policy intervention is based on two key aspects, firstly contingency (the policy must fit the organisation's characteristics, context and priorities where applied) and secondly 'bundles' (groups of linked or coordinated interventions will be more likely to attain sustained improvement than a single or uncoordinated improvement attempt, Buchan & Aiken).
-According to Buchan (2009) policy makers in the UK focused on five options to increase the supply of nurses, (a) development of their own workforce by increasing funding for nurse education, (b) improvement of retention of the current workforce, (c) draw back qualified nurses not currently working, (d) recruit international nurses, and (e) improve current productivity to reduce the need for extra staff.
-They found that new entrants to nursing programs displayed an upward trend from the late 1990s; however this was insufficient to meet the required demand.
-To retain nurses the NHS policy focused on providing flexible hours, improved access to education, a new pay system and career structure, however annual data provides no evidence of any significant improvement in turnover.
+Buchan and Aiken (2008) state that there is no one "magic bullet" to solve a nursing shortage; however, evidence indicates a core set of issues that policy writers should address to ensure the greatest impact of any intervention on the shortage.
+The effectiveness of any human-resource policy intervention is based on two key aspects: contingency (the policy must fit the organisation's characteristics, context and priorities, where applicable), and "bundles" (groups of linked or coordinated interventions, which will be more likely to attain sustained improvement compared to a single or uncoordinated improvement attempt) (Buchan & Aiken, 2008).
+According to Buchan (2009), policy makers in the UK have focused on five options to increase the supply of nurses: (a) developing the current workforce by increasing funding for nurse education, (b) improving retention of the current workforce, (c) drawing back qualified nurses not currently working, (d) recruiting international nurses, and (e) improving current productivity to reduce the need for extra staff.
+They found that new entrants to nursing programs displayed an upward trend from the late 1990s; however, this was insufficient to meet the required demand.
+In order to retain nurses, the NHS policy focuses on providing flexible hours, improved access to education, and a new pay system and career structure; however, annual data provides no evidence of any significant improvement in turnover.

-Dragon (2009) reported that the Council of Australian Governments (COAG) invested \$64.4 billion into health over four years, with \$1.6 billion to train more nurses and other health professionals with a commitment to subsidise clinical training.
-They also set aside \$28 million to be focused on training clinical supervisors including 18,000 nurses to support new students.
+Dragon (2009) reported that the Council of Australian Governments (COAG) invested \$64.4 billion into health over four years, with \$1.6 billion dedicated to training more nurses and other health professionals, and a commitment to subsidising clinical training.
+COAG also set aside \$28 million for training clinical supervisors, including 18,000 nurses to support new students.
 This was reported as the single biggest investment in the healthcare workforce ever made by the Australian Government.
 Nursing and medical organisations have welcomed this investment.
-While advising that it was long overdue, they believe it to be only an initial, but crucial step in addressing the nursing shortage.
-Simoens et al. (2005) suggest that a mixture of policies that initiate innovative approaches to the education of nurses provide robust incentives to nurse recruitment, increase productivity, and offer attractive pay and work conditions will retain nurses.
-Fox and Abrahamson (2009) suggest that policy places a financial value on the quality of nursing care and policy writers need to consider the measurement and compensation for quality care, the nature of nurse recruitment efforts and the complexity of the work carried out by nurses.
+While advising that it has been long overdue, they believe it to be a crucial, but only initial, step in addressing the nursing shortage.
+Simoens et al. (2008) suggest that a mixture of policies that initiate innovative approaches to the education of nurses provide robust incentives with respect to nurse recruitment, increasing productivity, and offering attractive pay and work conditions, that in turn will retain nurses.
+Fox and Abrahamson (2009) suggest that policy places a financial value on the quality of nursing care, and policy writers need to consider the measurement and compensation of quality care, the nature of nurse recruitment efforts, and the complexity of the work carried out by nurses.